 Sikandar's religious policy was that of a fanatical Muslim.
 Even as prince he had given evidence of bigotry.
-He wanted to prohibit the Hindus from bathing in the tank at Thaneswar.
-When he become king he indulged in policy of destroying temples and images and building mosques in their places.
-He broke the sacred image of the Jwala mukhi temple at Nagarkot and gave its pieces to butchers to use them as weights to weigh meat with them.
-(Says Dr. A.L Sri vastava).
+He wanted to prohibit the Hindus from bathing in tank at Thanesar.
+When he became king, he indulged in policy of destroying temples and images and building mosques in their places.
+He broke the sacred image of the Jwala mukhi temple at Nagarkot and gave its pieces to butchers to use them as weights to weigh meat with them (says Dr. A L Srivastava).
 He destroyed many temples at Mathura, Mandrail, Utagir, Narwan, Chanderi and other places.
-He collected the Jiziya and the pilgrim's tax from the Hindus with severity.
+He collected the Jaziya and the pilgrim's tax from the Hindus with severity.
 He ordered a Hindu named Bodhan to be done to death for no other offence than saying that Hinduism is as true a religion as Islam.
 Sikandar did not permit Hindus to bathe in the Yamuna at bathing ghats and he prohibited barbers from shaving their beards.
-Like Feroz Shah Tughlaq, he made an attempt to reduce Hinduism and convert them to Islam.
-Such a policy was bound to alineate a large section of his subjects.
+Like Feroz Shah Tughlaq, he made an attempt to reduce

+Hinduism and convert them to Islam.
+Such a policy was bound to alienate a large section of his subjects.